 Dr. Marilu Goodyear

-Marilu is Assistant Vice Chancellor for Academic Program Development at the KU Edwards Campus and associate professor of public administration.
+Marilu is an Associate Professor in the School of Public Affairs and Administration» and Assistant Vice Chancellor for Academic Program Development, Edwards Campus at KU.
 She teaches courses on information policy and technology, organizational analysis, and organizational change.
 Her research focuses in the intersection between technology transitions in organizations and organizational change, and her recent publications focus on the leadership implications of technology transition failure.
 From 1999 to 2005, she served as the Vice Provost for Information Services and the Chief Information Officer for the University of Kansas.
 In this role, she led all campus-wide software, hardware, and networking technology services, printing services, and the KU libraries.
 Marilu holds master's degrees in library and information science and public administration from the University of Missouri, as well as a doctorate in public administration from the University of Colorado.

 For ELA, Marilu teaches a session called Mentoring: Reaching Out for Professional Success.

-Charles is Director of the KU Public Management Center.
+Charles was the Director of the KU Public Management Center and retired in 2014.
 He has a BS in Biology from the University of Kansas and a Masters of Public Administration from Harvard University’s Kennedy School of Government.
 His public service experience includes four years as the Governor-appointed Director of Environment at the Kansas Department of Health and Environment and ten years (1998 to 2009) as a Douglas County Commissioner.
-Charles teaches in the KU MPA program, in the PMC's Certified Public Manager Program, and with the Emerging Leaders Academy.
+Charles teaches in the KU MPA program», in the PMC's Certified Public Manager Program, and with the Emerging Leaders Academy.
 In his spare time, Charles hones his skills on the ukulele and can often be seen cruising around Lawrence on his Vespa scooter.

 For the Emerging Leaders Academy, Charles teaches sessions on The Future of the Public Sector, Introduction to Budget, and Creating an Ethical Culture.